MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Invoke-ComplianceSecurityFilterAction.md

 BoundaryPropertyValue :
 ```

-This example returns the status of a OneDrive site that's bound by the CustomAttribute1 property on the user's mailbox.
+This example returns the status of a OneDrive site to indicate it's associated to a UserMailbox and the CustomAttribute1 property isn't currently set.

 ### Example 2
 ```powershell